 17th century Italy was a lively place in many ways.
-While compositional and instrumental styles and techniques were changing at arguably the fastest rate in western classical music’s history, wars were raging between the various city states, plagues were sweeping across at regular intervals, Medicis were murdering Borgias and musicians were murdering each other...
+While compositional and instrumental styles and techniques were changing at arguably the fastest rate in western classical music’s history, wars were raging between the various city states, plagues were sweeping across at regular intervals, and [some] musicians were murdering one another...

 Biber Mystery Sonatas